iGroza/iGroza/readme.md

 - Shell scripting
 - Web3 / DeFi
 - EVM / Cosmos / TON / Solana networks
+- CI/CD

 ## About Me ℹ️

-I'm passionate about crafting seamless mobile experiences and exploring the latest trends in mobile development and crypto.
+I'm passionate about crafting seamless quality experiences and exploring the latest trends in development and crypto.
 Feel free to explore my repositories and connect with me on [LinkedIn](https://www.linkedin.com/in/agkirill)!